 In this experiment, there are ten different opportunities for a conclusive result.
-There are two winners reported; however, one of them (the one labeled “false winner”) is actually inconclusive.
+Two winners are reported; however, one of them (the one labeled “false winner”) is actually inconclusive.

-If we were to (incorrectly) use the false positive rate as our metric, we would think the likelihood of choosing the false winner is ten percent, because only one of the ten potential results is incorrect.
+If we were to (incorrectly) use the false positive rate as our metric, we would think the likelihood of choosing the wrong winner is ten percent because only one of the ten possible results is incorrect.
 We would likely consider this to be an acceptable rate of risk.

-But looking at the false discovery rate, we see that our chances of selecting a false winner are actually fifty percent.
-That’s because the false discovery rate only looks at actual conclusive results, instead of merely all opportunities for results.
+But looking at the false discovery rate, we see that our chances of selecting a false winner are actually 50%.
+That is because the false discovery rate only looks at actual conclusive results instead of all opportunities for results.

-A false discovery rate of fifty percent would definitely be alarming.
-But because Optimizely uses techniques that work to keep the false discovery rate low—approximately ten percent—your chances of selecting a true winning variation to implement are much higher than if you were using a tool that relied on more traditional statistical methods.
+A false discovery rate of 50% would definitely be alarming.
+But because Optimizely Experimentation uses techniques that work to keep the false discovery rate low—approximately ten percent—your chances of selecting a true winning variation to implement are much higher than if you were using a tool that relied on more traditional statistical methods.

 Rank your metrics to minimize risk

-We updated false discovery rates in Optimizely to better match customers' diverse approaches to running experiments.
+We updated false discovery rates in Optimizely Experimentation to better match customers' diverse approaches to running experiments.
 We explained above how your chance of making an incorrect business decision increases as you add more metrics and variations (the “multiple comparisons problem”).
-This is true, but it's not the whole story.
+This is true, but it is not the whole story.

-Optimizely solves this problem by allowing you to rank your metrics.
+Optimizely Experimentation solves this problem by allowing you to rank your metrics.
 The first ranked metric is still your primary metric.
 Metrics ranked 2 through 5 are considered secondary.
-Secondary metrics take longer to reach significance as you add more of them, but they don't impact the primary metric's speed to significance.
+Secondary metrics take longer to reach significance as you add more, but they do not impact the primary metric's speed to significance.
 Finally, any metrics ranked beyond the first five are monitoring metrics.
-Monitoring metrics take longer to reach significance if there are more of them, but have minimal impact on secondary metrics and no impact on the primary metric.
+Monitoring metrics take longer to reach significance if there are more of them but have minimal impact on secondary metrics and no impact on the primary metric.

 The result is that your chance of making a mistake on your primary metric is controlled.
-The false discovery rate of all other metrics is also controlled, all while prioritizing reaching statistical significance quickly on the metrics that matter most.
+The false discovery rate of all other metrics is also controlled while prioritizing reaching statistical significance quickly on the metrics that matter most.

-Stats Engine, like any other statistical test, does not completely shield the user from the effects of randomness.
+Like any other statistical test, Stats Engine does not completely shield the user from the effects of randomness.
 Even in cases where there is no underlying difference between the control and the treatment, differences between characteristics of users bucketed to different variations will generate slight differences in performance between the variants.

-Occasionally, these fluke differences may be large enough to cause Stats Engine to declare statistical significance on a variation, but this should not happen very frequently.
+These fluke differences may occasionally be significant enough to cause Stats Engine to declare statistical significance on a variation, but this should not happen frequently.
 The rate at which this happens is controlled according to the confidence threshold set by the user.
-With a confidence level (statistical significance threshold) of 90%, for example, the user can expect an A/A comparison to result in statistical significance no more than 10% of the time.
+With a confidence level (statistical significance threshold) of 90%, the user can expect an A/A comparison to result in statistical significance no more than 10% of the time.